mattermost/mattermost-handbook/operations/research-and-development/product/release-process/desktop-release.md

 # Release Process

-This document outlines the release process for the Mattermost Desktop App.
+This document outlines the release process for the Mattermost desktop app.

 Desktop App releases follow a fixed schedule of 4 releases per year.
-Releases ship quarterly by the 10th of March, June, September and December of each year.
+Releases ship quarterly by the 10th of March, June, September, and December of each year.

 A dot release will be prepared sooner if [Electron](https://github.com/electron/electron/releases) releases a security update, or if other urgent bugs are found.

-Please refer to [the Desktop App Release Playbook](https://community.mattermost.com/playbooks/playbooks/h3a39biacpnuim7ufmwiuuoxfo/outline) for a most up-to-date checklist.
+Please refer to [the desktop app release playbook](https://community.mattermost.com/playbooks/playbooks/h3a39biacpnuim7ufmwiuuoxfo/outline) for a most up-to-date checklist.

 ## Release timeline